dance class descriptions

 This 30 minute class offers young children an introduction to the fundamentals of tumbling that will provide the building blocks necessary for their potential development in dance and overall fitness.
 By learning the benefits of flexibility, balance, strength, and body control inherent in all aspects of tumbling, your child will be better equipped to safely enjoy and excel in all of his or her future athletic endeavors.

 level I: Introductory level class that will build acro skills and knowledge of the basics.
-Students will learn skills including a baby bridge, forward pike roll, pre-cartwheel, somersault, straddle and tuck jumps, and more.
-(Recommended for ages 4 +)
+No requirements to enroll in this level, recommended for ages 6+

 tiny tutu princess (ages 2.5 - 3): This 30 minute class is designed to enhance your child’s motor, listening, and social skills through dance activities with a fun princess theme.
 Dancers will be introduced to basic ballet technique.
 Tiny tutu princess is offered to children age 2.5 to 3 years.